 Line 15.
-Enter the total contributions (defined earlier) you paid to your state unemployment fund for 2004.
+Enter the total of contributions (defined earlier) you paid to your state unemployment fund for 2006.
 If you did not have to make contributions because your state gave you a zero percent experience rate, enter "0% rate" on line 15.

 Line 16.
-Enter the total cash wages you paid in 2004 to each household employee, including employees paid less than \$1,000.
-However, do not include cash wages paid in 2004 to any of the following individuals.
+Enter the total of cash wages (see Cash wages on page H-2) you paid in 2006 to each household employee, including employees paid less than \$1,000.
+However, do not include cash wages paid in 2006 to any of the following individuals.